 The study demonstrated that traditional techniques involving the application of ash and charcoal powder can effectively extend the shelf life of F1 Cobra tomatoes under tropical ambient conditions.
 The coating technique, particularly the ash coating, proved to be the most effective, achieving a shelf life of 35 days compared to 28 days for full coverage.

-Physicochemical analyses revealed that the coated fruits were more stable, characterised by low weight and water content losses, moderate vitamin C degradation, and a slight increase in total soluble solids.
-These results suggest that these methods work by reducing water loss, limiting microbial growth, moderating gas exchange and slowing down oxidative reactions.
+Physicochemical analyses revealed that the coated fruits were more stable, characterized by low weight and water content losses, moderate vitamin C degradation, and a slight increase in total soluble solids.
+These results suggest that these methods work by reducing water loss, limiting microbial growth, moderating gas exchange, and slowing down oxidative reactions.

-Therefore, ash coating is a simple, accessible and cost-effective alternative for improving the post-harvest preservation of tomatoes when a cold chain is unavailable.
+Therefore, ash coating is a simple, accessible, and cost-effective alternative for improving the post-harvest preservation of tomatoes when a cold chain is unavailable.
 However, further studies on the nutritional, organoleptic and toxicological qualities are necessary to validate these methods fully and encourage their widespread adoption.

 Disclaimer (Artificial Intelligence)